AnthonyJS/PaymentGateway/README.md

 - the amount is greater than 0,
 - the amount is less than 10,000,
-- the currency is GBP, EUR or USD
+- the currency is GBP, EUR or USD (and it will fail for JPY and AUD).

 ### Retrieving information about the payment